Boston sports travel guide

 And while Boston’s sports fans can be a little rough around the edges at times, as most East Coast fans are, they’re also knowledgeable and can be fun to be around.
-(Though you might hear a little more than you want to about the city’s impressive sporting success over the last 15 years or so.)
+However, you might hear a little more than you want to about the city’s impressive sporting success over the last 15 years or so.

-Click placemark in index to find on map | View Boston city guide in a larger map
+Click placemark in index to find on map | View Boston sports travel guide in a larger map

-The landscape: Where to watch sports in Boston
+Where to watch sports in Boston

 • Fenway Park: Home of the Red Sox.
 Located at 4 Jersey Street in the Fenway-Kenmore section of the city.

 • Gillette Stadium: Home of the Patriots and Revolution.
 Located at 1 Patriot Place in Foxborough, about 30 miles south of central Boston.

 • TD Garden: Home of the Bruins and Celtics.
 Located at 100 Legends Way in the North End section of the city.

 Boston sports travelers are usually arriving by air through Logan Airport (BOS).
 Located on a peninsula, the airport is not far from the hub of the city, though the famous Boston Harbor separates the two.
 Access by car is through the Ted Williams Tunnel, and the airport is well-served by the city’s subway system, known locally as the T.